richard-sebos/sebostechnology/_pre_posts/AppArmor/article.md

 ## 🔍 **What Is AppArmor?**

 **AppArmor** is a Linux security module that confines applications and processes by enforcing access control policies.
-Unlike traditional permission systems, AppArmor policies work at the application level, specifying exactly what files, capabilities, and resources an application—or user group—can access.
+Unlike traditional permission systems, AppArmor policies work at the application level, specifying exactly what files, capabilities, and resources an application—or user group—can access resources.

 ### 📌 **Key Features of AppArmor:**